 The Bullring is a magnificent shopping centre close to New Street Station.

 Among those born in Birmingham are the cricketer Dennis Amiss; actress Eileen Atkins; film producer Michael Balcon;engineer Matthew Boulton; rtist Edward Burne-Jones; chocolate manufacturer George Cadbury; Prime Minister Neville Chamberlain; ice skater John Curry; finger print deviser Francis Galton; TV producer Tony Garnett; comedian Tony Hancock; composer Albert Ketelbey; actress Felicty Kendal; travel writer H. V. Morton; rock singer Ozzy Osbourne; novelist Sax Rohmer; theatre critic Kenneth Tynan; footballer Darius Vassell; actress Julie Walters; rock singer Steve Winwood; and rock singer Roy Wood.

 Blue Badge Guide Colin Crosby is available to lead Guided Walks around Birmingham for groups.

 Places in Birmingham

-Back to Backs, Birmingham Botanical Gardens, Birmingham Cathedral (Anglican), Birmingham Cathedral (Catholic), Birmingham Eco Park, Birmingham Moor Street Station, Birmingham New Street Station, Birmingham Snow Hill Station, Bull Ring, Bull Statue, Canon Hill Park, Council House, Floozie in the Jacuzzi Statue, Iron Man Statue, Kings Heath Park, National Sea Life Centre, Queen Victoria Statue, St. Martin`s Church, Town Hall
+Aston Hall, Back to Backs, Barber Institute of Fine Arts, Birmingham Botanical Gardens, Birmingham Cathedral (Anglican), Birmingham Cathedral (Catholic), Birmingham Eco Park, Birmingham Moor Street Station, Birmingham Museum and Art Gallery, Birmingham New Street Station, Birmingham Snow Hill Station, Blakesley Hall, Bull Ring, Bull Statue, Canon Hill Park, Council House, Floozie in the Jacuzzi Statue, Iron Man Statue, Kings Heath Park, National Sea Life Centre, Queen Victoria Statue, Soho House, St. Martin`s Church, Town Hall